Ouranosinc/Magpie/docs/authentication.rst

     Whenever possible, prefer ``POST`` request with :ref:`authn_login_body` or the UI endpoint.
     See also warning in :ref:`authn_login_query` for details.

+For each of the following request variants, the ``user_name`` field can refer to either the literal name representing the :term:`User`, or its ``email`` employed during registration.
+The submitted value will be tested against both to retrieve a potential matches to accomplish :term:`Authentication`.

 .. _authn_login_query: